servierhub/top-life-sciences/Results/TOPICS.md

 It's made from a **curated** list of [GitHub accounts](SOURCES.md), and will be periodically refreshed from these sources' repositories.

+Unleash [serendipity](https://en.wikipedia.org/wiki/Serendipity) to discover new software from the accounts and repositories we selected!

 You can also access the [ranked listing of open source software](/README.md) they share and [what they have updated lately](NEW.md).